escodebar/trainings/slides.md

 * Of trees, branches and pieces of fruit
   - Git's branching mechanism
   - combining changes implemented in seperate branches into one branch
-* It's a backup system...
-It's a patch system...
-It's Git!
-  - how to create patches using Git
-  - cleaning up the Git history before a feature is released
-  - These concepts are helpful for bringing your contributions to the complicated or clear domain
 * Gitbreak
   - Introduction into distributed Git
   - Working with remotes